loco/wp-loco/readme.txt

 * Added theme/plugin metadata extraction to POT generation.
 * POT extractor fix for function calls in argument lists.
 * Fix for authors using unsuffixed PO files as templates.
-* Updated Swedish and Turkish translations.
+* Updated Swedish and Turkish translations, and amended typos.

 = 1.5.3 =
 * Critical PHP < 5.4 compatibility bug fix